Presto card: Use with non-Presto agencies

+Several businesses offer discounts to Presto card-holders.

 Presto ticket

 A Presto ticket is a single-use, paper ticket with an embedded electronic chip.
 Like the Presto card, users must tap the Presto ticket on a Presto reader when entering a TTC bus, streetcar or subway station.
 Unlike the Presto card, the Presto ticket is valid only for TTC services; it cannot be used for any other regional service providers or on TTC bus routes operating outside of the City of Toronto, such as those in York Region (north of Steeles Avenue) and Mississauga (west of Pearson Airport).
 The Presto ticket is intended for infrequent TTC customers.

 There are 3 types of Presto ticket: 1-ride, 2-ride and day pass.
 Customers can purchase up to 10 Presto tickets at a time from Presto fare vending machines at all TTC subway stations.
 Unlike Presto cards, Presto tickets do not support concession fares for seniors, students, youth or children.
 As with Presto cards, there is a 2-hour transfer period for 1- and 2-ride Presto tickets for TTC services.
 The Presto day pass expires at 2:59 a.m. on the day following the ticket's first use.

 A Presto ticket is not reloadable and is meant to be discarded once the travel period has ended.
 Because of the embedded chip, the ticket is not recyclable.
 Presto tickets bought by individuals must be used within 90 days of purchase, although service agencies may purchase Presto tickets that can be used up to one year from purchase.
 All Presto tickets have an expiry date so as not to overload the central computer system that tracks all unexpired Presto tickets.
 Presto fare vending machines at subway stations have an inquiry feature to check whether a purchased Presto ticket is still valid.